Healthy School Lunch Ideas for Kindergarten: First-Time Parent’s Guide

 - Focus on dips: Pack a side of hummus, yogurt or peanut butter for dipping.
 They key: telling your child the dip is in the lunch and doing a trial run at home.
 “If your child doesn’t usually use dips then give some practice runs at home—the pickier they are about eating, the more time they will need!”

-- Use fun, simple shapes: Cut foods like sandwiches and fruit into fun shapes.
+- Use fun, simple shapes: Cut foods like sandwiches and fruit into fun shapes, like these heart-shaped oat cookies.
 Grogan says this is a hit with her kiddos.

 - Put food on a stick: Think small fruit or meat skewers on toothpicks.
 She recommends using plastic toothpicks to keep it safe.